Acupuncture Treatment of Riding Issues

 A ten year old Thoroughbred mare was referred for acupuncture treatment.
 The following riding problems were mentioned: rearing when tying up the girth, head throwing when stopping during the game, sensitive flanks and sore hind limbs.
 The clinical examination revealed severe pain around the temporo-mandibular (jaw) joint, in the pole area, on the tip of shoulders as well as on the sides of the chest and in the abdominal muscles.
 Additionally, muscle spasm was detected on the sides of the hind limbs.
 A diagnosis of a particular meridian dysfunction was established and the treatment consisted of insertion of acupuncture needles into two points on the head and in the flank respectively.
 The initial level and extent of pain was reduced by approximately 80% following examination 24 hours later.
 Another acupuncture treatment was given.
 The owner reported a significant improvement of riding ability and comfort of the horse thereafter.

-Following these two treatments, the horse was regularly ridden and even three months later the owner reported a significant improvement in the horse’s ability to play polo without any obvious signs of pain or discomfort.
+Following these two treatments, the horse was regularly ridden and even three months later the owner reported a significant improvement in the horse’s ability without any obvious signs of pain or discomfort.

 A seven year old Thoroughbred mare was reported to be generally “hot” and difficult to ride.
 A high head carriage was another complaint.
 The initial clinical examination revealed a severe muscle spasm in the hamstring muscles on the back of the hind limbs, in the low back, as well as a prominent pain along a nerve in the low jaw.
 Saline/vitamin B solution was injected into several acupuncture points situated on the chest, sides of the flanks and at the origin of the hamstring muscles.
 Only a mild residual muscle tenderness in the low back had to be treated the following day.